Timer-u/RegexFilter/README_EN.md

 ## Regular Expression Examples

+> **Note**: The following examples are common use cases only.
+You need to adjust
+> the rules according to your actual needs.

 | Use Case                               | Regular Expression       | Description                                                                                                                         |
 | -------------------------------------- | ------------------------ | ----------------------------------------------------------------------------------------------------------------------------------- |
 | Filter messages from a specific player | `^\[?\w+\]? >.*`         | Matches formats like `[Player] > Message` or `Player: Message`.
 Replace `\w+` with the actual player name (e.g., `^Steve >.*`).     |